plopez01/swisshacks/README.md

 ## Ideas
 - Check for consistency betwen documents, but also compare documents with real world data, like city name with country, etc.

+## Design considerations
+We need a way to define how generic fields shall be compared toghether for consistency.
+For it to be versatile, a function could be passed when constructing the field that specifies how it's consistency score is calculated.
+This may just be a formula, or a call to a LLM for it to decide.

+Scores may be grouped in consistency categories, for which different limits may be configured.
+Like a maximum amount of detected typos, etc.

 ## How to Run the Program

 ### Step 1: Create a Python Virtual Environment